1ynxy/mesh-net/README.md

 One counter-argument to the memory management advantages that such a data structure provides is the use of linked lists, which work in a similar fashion, but reduces the number of child nodes to one, eliminating the need for complex traversal algorithms.
 Unfortunately, using only a list type structure does not allow for an accurate indication of network relationships, resulting in a list of peers without a discernable hierarchy.

 A potential compromise comprises of a hybrid structure.
 A tree can be created, and each element of the tree can be also stored in a list for efficient information grepping.
 Duplicate data can be eliminated through the use of C++ pointers, although this can introduce problems with dangling pointers if not handled cautiously.
 A dangling pointer is a pointer which no longer point to a valid object of the appropriate type, most likely because the target object has been deleted.
 This method does introduce complexities in that a single modification of the network would require multiple operations to be correctly reflected in the data structures.

+A peer in this network structure will have to contain all of the information required for identification and connection.
+It might also contain meta-data such as the peer name.
+An association must be made between the socket of the peer, if the peer is a direct connection, and the unique user identification number of the peer.

+Peer {
+    int uuid;				// unique user identification number int sock;				// socket of connection

+    string name;			// name of peer
+    string addr;			// ip address of peer

+    Peer* host; 			// the peer that this peer is connected to std::vector<Peer*> children; 	// the peers that are connected to this peer };

 protocol